 All work done under this section must be overseen by an Engineer.
-Alternate methods may be used if requested by the Owner and are subject to Department approval under Section 1.4.
+Alternate methods may be requested by the Owner but are subject to Department approval under Section 1.4.

 7.1 SITE CHARACTERIZATION

 Geologic and geotechnical investigations must be conducted to appropriately characterize the subsurface conditions and support design parameters for all new, repaired, or modified dams.